We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Probiotics are supplements that contain the healthy bacteria already found in a person’s digestive tract.
 These good bacteria help to break down food, and can even work to break down the hydrogen gas that is produced during digestion.

 Occasionally, probiotics may cause an increase in gas and bloating.
-This is usually short-lived, and it will probably lessen when the body gets used to the new bacteria.
+This is

 Many probiotic supplements are available online.